 Nearby Resort: Steamboat Springs ($119-239 day pass)

 A far-cry from the weekend warrior crowd, Steamboat Springs has one of the most relaxed vibes of any mountain town, making it one of the best ski towns in Colorado.
-Steamboat Springs ski resort has plenty of beautiful terrain for all abilities.
+Steamboat Springs ski resort has plenty of beautiful terrain for all abilities and offers some of the best things to do in Steamboat Springs in winter.
 People come for the atmosphere and stay for the tree skiing.

 Glades upon glades let you get lost amongst a sea of aspens as you bounce your way back down to the lift lines.
 The resort feels more spread out, with many areas on the upper mountain that don’t see many people.